PranavDabholkar/carshop/Readme.md

 npx prisma generate

 # Create a new migration
-npx prisma migrate dev --name migration_name
+npx prisma migrate dev --name init

 # Reset database (WARNING: This will delete all data)
 npx prisma migrate reset